RahmaBilal/Timed-quiz/README.md

 ## Description

 For this project, I have created an interactive code quiz with multiple questions.
-The application will run in the browser and features a dynamically uodated HTML and CSS powered by JavaScript code.
+The application will run in the browser and features a dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story